LandonTClipp/lambda-docs/docs/public-cloud/on-demand/serving-llama-31-vllm-gh200.md

     ```

 1. Press ++ctrl++ + ++c++ to stop the currently running server.
-1. Start the server again, this time using the Llama 3.1 70B model and adding
+1. Start the server again, this time using the Llama 3.1 70B model and enabling
     CPU offloading by appending the `--cpu-offload-gb` flag.

     ```bash